Sound film: Triumph of the "talkies"

 Meanwhile, Warner Bros. had released three more talkies, all profitable, if not at the level of The Jazz Singer: In March, Tenderloin appeared; it was billed by Warners as the first feature in which characters spoke their parts, though only 15 of its 88 minutes had dialogue.
 Glorious Betsy followed in April, and The Lion and the Mouse (31 minutes of dialogue) in May.
 On July 6, 1928, the first all-talking feature, Lights of New York, premiered.
 The film cost Warner Bros. only $23,000 to produce, but grossed $1,252,000, a record rate of return surpassing 5,000%.
 In September, the studio released another Al Jolson part-talking picture, The Singing Fool, which more than doubled The Jazz Singers earnings record for a Warner Bros. movie.
 This second Jolson screen smash demonstrated the movie musical's ability to turn a song into a national hit: inside of nine months, the Jolson number "Sonny Boy" had racked up 2 million record and 1.25 million sheet music sales.
 September 1928 also saw the release of Paul Terry's Dinner Time, among the first animated cartoons produced with synchronized sound.
 Soon after he saw it, Walt Disney released his first sound picture, the Mickey Mouse short Steamboat Willie.

 Over the course of 1928, as Warner Bros. began to rake in huge profits due to the popularity of its sound films, the other studios quickened the pace of their conversion to the new technology.
 Paramount, the industry leader, put out its first talkie in late September, Beggars of Life; though it had just a few lines of dialogue, it demonstrated the studio's recognition of the new medium's power.
-Interference, Paramount's first all-talker, debuted in November.
+Interference, Paramount's first all-talkie, debuted in November.
 The process known as "goat glanding" briefly became widespread: soundtracks, sometimes including a smatter of post-dubbed dialogue or song, were added to movies that had been shot, and in some cases released, as silents.
-A few minutes of singing could qualify such a newly endowed film as a "musical."
-(Griffith's Dream Street had essentially been a "goat gland.")
+A few minutes of singing could qualify such a newly endowed film as a "musical".
+(Griffith's Dream Street had essentially been a "goat gland".)
 Expectations swiftly changed, and the sound "fad" of 1927 became standard procedure by 1929.
 In February 1929, sixteen months after The Jazz Singers debut, Columbia Pictures became the last of the eight studios that would be known as "majors" during Hollywood's Golden Age to release its first part-talking feature, The Lone Wolf's Daughter.
 In late May, the first all-color, all-talking feature, Warner Bros.'
 On with the Show!, premiered.